HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

   - Append the current input character to the temporary buffer.
 - Anything else
   - This is an unexpected-json-number-exponent parse error.

+##### 3.2.5.28) JSONTEXT string state

+Consume the next input character:

+- U+0024 DOLLAR SIGN ($)
+  - Set the return state to the JSONTEXT string state.
+  - Recosume the character in the JSONEE state.
+- U+005C BACKSLASH (\\)
+  - Set the return state to the JSONTEXT string state.
+  - Switch to JSONTEXT string escape state.
+- U+0022 QUOTATION MARK (")
+  - Emit the current input character as a character token.
+  - If the JSON nesting stack is empty, switch to the JSONTEXT state.
+Otherwise, pop the bottommost character off the JSON nesting statck and switch to the state corresponding to the popped character.
+- U+0000 NULL
+  - This is an unexpected-null-character parse error; Stop parsing.
+- EOF
+  - This is an eof-in-tag parse error.
+Emit an end-of-file token.
+- Anything else
+  - Emit the current input character as a character token.

+##### 3.2.5.29) JSONTEXT string escape state

+Consume the next input character:

+- U+0024 DOLLAR SIGN ($)
+  - Emit the current input character as a character token.
+  - Switch to JSONTEXT string state.
+- U+005C BACKSLASH (\\)
+- U+005C SOLIDUS (/)
+- U+0022 QUOTATION MARK (")
+- U+0062 LATIN SMALL LETTTER B (b)
+- U+0066 LATIN SMALL LETTTER F (f)
+- U+006E LATIN SMALL LETTTER N (n)
+- U+0072 LATIN SMALL LETTTER R (r)
+- U+0074 LATIN SMALL LETTTER R (t)
+  - Emit a U+005C BACKSLASH (\\) character token and emit the current input character as a character token.
+  - Switch to JSONTEXT string state.
+- U+0075 LATIN SMALL LETTTER U (u)
+  - Set the temporary buffer to the empty string.
+  - Switch to JSONTEXt string escape four hexadecimal digits state.
+- Anything else
+  - It is a bad-json-string-escape-entity parse error; Stop parsing.

+##### 3.2.5.30) JSONTEXT string escape four hexadecimal digits state

+Consume the next input character:

+- ASCII hex digit:
+  - Append the current input character to the temporary buffer.
+  - If there are four characters in the temporay buffer:
+    - Emit a U+005C BACKSLASH (\\) character token and a U+0075 LATIN SMALL LETTTER U (u) character token.
+    - Emit the characters in the temporary buffer as character tokens (in the order they were added to the buffer).
+    - Switch to JSONTEXT string state.
+- Anything else
+  - It is a bad-json-string-escape-entity parse error; Stop parsing.

 ##### 3.2.5.19) JSONTEXT escape state